Ghost, 17th June 2023, Helviti, Copenhell Festival, Denmark

 If Tarah Who?
 Loosened the crowd up, then Prong truly did warm them up for what was about to come.

-At that one hell of a performance at Coprenhell Festival earlier this year Life of Agony focus was on their pivotal debut album River Runs Red.
+At that one hell of a performance at Coprenhell Festival earlier this year, Life of Agony focus was on their pivotal debut album River Runs Red.
 And while this might be their most defining album and focusing on it live, apparently works very well, it is somewhat of a pity not to be able to experience lots of their other albums live, because Life of Agony is one of those rare bands who don’t have a weak album in their back catalogue.
-But Playing better part of River Runs Red did work so well and taking into the consideration that the album did turn 30 just days before this concert, it did make sense to play it in its entirety.
+But playing the better part of River Runs Red did work so well and taking into the consideration that the album did turn 30 just days before this concert, it did make sense to play it in its entirety.
 And so, they did.
 And what a joyous experience it was.
 Even more so than on their previous visit.

 Right from the start, as soon as that Pink Floyd into finished the 600 strong sold-out crowd witnessed a concert, which was on just about all levels a lesson in how to play a rock gig.
 So much genuine positive energy between band members and between the band and the crowd, together with impeccable material, resulted in one of those rare rock shows where everything just clicks.
-And big part of why everything was as good is also due to the euphoric crowd.
-Throughout the concert they were engaged, singing and no one needed to teel them to keep their hands in the air or jump around.
+And a big part of why everything was as good is also due to the euphoric crowd.
+Throughout the concert they were engaged, singing and no one needed to tell them to keep their hands in the air or jump around.
 As someone who has been around at concerts when bands like these were coming out and long before smartphones or internet – it felt almost unreal to be able to state that this felt like one of those concerts from back then.

-It’s as if people have forgotten their smartphones and remembered to be in the moment.
-The energy from the stage was enough for the band to keep the crown in their hand, but the constant connection on stage and in crowd is what made this experience to remember.
+It’s as if people have forgotten their smartphones and remembered to be at the moment.
+The energy from the stage was enough for the band to keep the crown in their hand, but the constant connection on stage and in the crowd is what made this experience to remember.
 So much emotional and physical connection is rare to see at rock shows these days.
-The band took advantage of the fact that there was no photographers/security pit between stage and crowd and kept that physical connection throughout the show.
-Especially Mina Caputo and Joey Z constantly involved the crowd, by holding hands with them, fist bumping, giving them place to sing and connect with the band to form a missive celebratory feel.
-People would throw their shirts on stage, engage in conversation with band members between the songs and they even sang (an early) birthday song to Joey Z in Danish.
-And let’s not forget when someone even handed their phone to band’s singer Mina Caputo to take a selfie, which she did – together with Joey, her shirt lifted and a breast showing.
+The band took advantage of the fact that there were no photographers/security pit between stage and crowd and kept that physical connection throughout the show.
+Especially Mina Caputo and Joey Z constantly involved the crowd, by holding hands with them, fist bumping, giving them a place to sing and connect with the band to form a missive celebratory feel.
+People would throw their shirts on stage, engage in conversation with band members between the songs, and they even sang (an early) birthday song to Joey Z in Danish.
+And let’s not forget when someone even handed their phone to the band’s singer Mina Caputo to take a selfie, which she did – together with Joey, her shirt lifted and a breast showing.
 Hashtag that.

-During the interludes the band members could be seen at the side of the stage or wherever they might have been, talking and joking around with each other.
+During the interludes, the band members could be seen at the side of the stage or wherever they might have been, talking and joking around with each other.
 What a sight, for a band who has been around for such a long time and nonetheless, have been through so much.

-After playing the entire jubilee album the band played some songs from their 1995 Ugly together with the “Scars” from their latest album The Sound of Scars as well as obligatory “Weeds”.
+After playing the entire jubilee album, the band played some songs from their 1995 Ugly together with the “Scars” from their latest album The Sound of Scars as well as the obligatory “Weeds”.
 Unfortunately, Caputo still choses to sing “Weeds” with altered melodies, which simply takes the flow and lavish out of the song and makes it feel somewhat cluttered.
 But not that, nor the fact that we didn’t get a single sing from Broken Valley or A Place Where There’s No More Pain, could change the fact that Life of Agony have played just about a perfect show.
 And they’ve done it by bringing all that is good and pure from the era when the band came out and made it work in 2023.

 SETLIST